Skip to main content

 1. Reducing health care costs and cost growth.

-2. Assuring that all Vermonters have access to and coverage for high quality care.
+2. Assuring that all Vermonters have access to and coverage for high quality, affordable care.

-3. Assuring greater fairness and equity in how we pay for health care.
+3. Assuring greater fairness and equity in how we pay for and deliver health care.

 4. Improving the health of all Vermonters.